 10 Pivotal Papers in Ecological Restoration

 I led a multidisciplinary group of graduate students from UC Berkeley in writing an opinion piece for Restoration Ecology.
 This paper was a summary and synthesis of work we did in a larger seminar on restoration in which we read and critiqued nearly 100 recent articles on the topic.
 For our opinion piece, we selected 10 papers that struck us and our larger group as important for the future of restoration and discussed them in that context.
 As part of that paper, I created a website with the class’ critiques and a discussion forum about the opinion piece at restecology.blogspot.com.
+It has accumulated more than 27,000 page views since 2011.

 Society for Ecological Restoration primer and the Global Restoration Network

 A subset of the authors of 10 Pivotal Papers set out to evaluate the use of the Society for Ecological Restoration’s Primer on restoration by collectively reading through restoration project summaries at the Global Restoration Network.
 We tested these projects’ use of the Primer’s attributes of a restored ecosystem.
 We also discussed possible ways of framing restoration to include social factors as well as ecological factors, and published our findings in Restoration Ecology.
+The SER primer has since been built on to create the Society for Ecological Restoration International Standards, in which the importance of social goals and authentic engagement with local and Indigenous stakeholders is emphasized (Section II, Key Concepts 5 and 6).

 IDTEA was a graduate seminar originating from Louise Fortmann and Justin Brashares’ groups’ collaborations.
 It grew to include students from throughout Environmental Science, Policy, and Management at Berkeley.
 Each week we met for tea, snacks, and discussion of interdisciplinarity in environmental studies.
 I coordinated this seminar from Spring 2012 through Spring 2013.
 I applied for and won a Breslauer Graduate Conversation Group Award to fund the group.
 I also organized speakers, field trips, and other content for the course as well as synthesizing the results into a document that newcomers can read at the beginning of a fresh semester.
 We wrote a book review for Gunilla Oberg’s book Interdisciplinary Environmental Studies: A Primer” in the Quarterly Review of Biology.
 We also worked extensively on remodeling our department’s core course for incoming graduate students.
 The goal was to take better advantage of the opportunity for interdisciplinary training and team building.
 The new course was taught in Fall 2012, and represents a definite improvement over previous versions; we also consulted with next year’s instructors of the course.
 We published a reflection on our experiences with interdisciplinary graduate training in Biodiversity and Conservation: “Finding your way in the interdisciplinary forest: notes on educating future conservation practitioners.”
 In November 2012, we hosted the First Intercampus Workshop on Interdisciplinarity, bringing students and faculty from universities around the bay to come discuss how to foster work across disciplines.
 The Second Intercampus Workshop was held at Stanford in April 2013, and the third Workshop was hosted at UC Santa Cruz in Fall 2013.
 We hosted the fourth Intercampus Workshop in Spring 2014 at Berkeley.